Upcycling, Donating, and Preventing Waste in Jersey City

 If you order frequently from online retailers, consider these hacks to reduce the packaging you receive.

 Terracycle is a recycling collection program for items usually not recycled by municipalities like plastic pouch packaging.
 These include wrappers from energy bars, juice pouches, laundry detergent pouches, chip bags and other hard to recycle packaging.
 The UPS locations in Jersey City take your extra packing peanuts and bubble wrap and reuse them in order to lower their carbon footprint and help you easily recycle.

 Reduce Waste: Donate!

-Did you know that 80% of unwanted clothing winds up in the landfill?
-Consider your purchasing choices carefully.
-Please consider donating unwanted clothing in good condition to local Jersey City organizations instead of throwing it away in the trash:
+Please consider donating unwanted clothing and other household items in good condition to local Jersey City organizations instead of throwing it away in the trash: